Madnands5/Vaanilekh/README.md

 # Vaanilekh
-softwaer for disabled students to complete exams
+software for disabled students to complete exams